-The below table outlines the key MOP periods for Chain Valley since 2008.
+The below table outlines the key Mining Operations Plans (MOP) periods for CVC and Mannering Colliery since 2008.

-Table 1.3 Recent History of MOPs for Chain Valley and Mannering
+Table 1.3: Recent History of MOPs for Chain Valley and Mannering

-Year Key Mining and Ownership Milestones 2008-2015 Chain Valley MOP - Bord and Pillar extraction Great Northern and Fassifern Seams 2013-2015 Chain Valley MOP - Miniwall mining in Fassifern Seam 2015-2018 Chain Valley MOP - Miniwall mining in Fassifern Seam 2 Amendments for Miniwall mine plan changes 2018-2020 Chain Valley and Mannering MOP - Continue first workings and secondary extraction by miniwall mining methods in the Fassifern seam 1 Amendment for Miniwall mine plan changes, demolition of legacy surface structures and construction activities associated with pollution reduction programs.
+Year Key MOP Milestones 2008-2015 CVC MOP - Bord and Pillar extraction Great Northern and Fassifern seams 2013-2015 CVC MOP - Miniwall mining in Fassifern Seam 2015-2018 CVC MOP - Miniwall mining in Fassifern Seam 2 amendments for Miniwall mine plan changes 2018-2020 CVC and MC MOP - Continue first workings and secondary extraction by miniwall mining methods in the Fassifern Seam 1 amendment for Miniwall mine plan changes, demolition of legacy surface structures and construction activities associated with pollution reduction programs.
+This Document 2020-2023 CVC and MC MOP - Continue first workings and secondary extraction by miniwall and pillar mining methods in the Fassifern Seam and recommence Bord and Pillar mining methods.
+Exploration activities, demolition and construction activities to occur.